 This program is unique in its ability to teach general hand surgery, microsurgery including trauma and reconstruction, as well as congenital hand and surgery of the elbow in a high-volume and diverse setting.

 Applicants must have successfully completed a U.S. or Canadian orthopedic residency prior to the fellowship year and be eligible for permanent licensure in Illinois.

 To Apply: The Midwest Orthopaedics at Rush Hand, Upper Extremity, and Microvascular Surgery Fellowship at Rush University Medical Center is participating in the American Society for Surgery of the Hand’s (ASSH) electronic application platform.
 We will not accept any applications through the mail.
 To apply, please use the link https://myaccount.assh.org/

-The deadline for applications is December 15, 2017.
-We will conduct interviews on February 9th and March 5th, 2018.
+The deadline for applications is December 15, 2021.
+We will conduct interviews in February 2021.
 Rush Participates in the NRMP Hand Fellowship Specialty Match.
 For a Hand Surgery Specialty Match applicant agreement, please go to the website at www.NRMP.org.

 For further information or questions, please contact:

 Phone: (312) 563-6306 | Email: email@example.com

 Department of Orthopedic Surgery Education Office Attention: Hand Fellowship